GIS manager job skills, salary and description

 With their main focus on managing budgets, employees and business development, GIS managers need good organizational skills with solid public speaking skills.

-Spreadsheets, email, phone calls, meetings – your days will be booked with a lot of these.
+Your days will be booked with a lot of these.
+For example, this icludes spreadsheets, email, phone calls and meetings.
 GIS managers often are project and departmental managers taking on several other roles.

 According to Indeed job trends, GIS managers are one of the highest in demand.